 Unmatched Formal Shoe Elegance

 Good men’s and women’s dress shoes are elegant, stylish, and have a high overall standard of construction.
-Leather soles are a hallmark of quality which you should always stay on the lookout for.
+Shoes with leather soles are a hallmark of quality which you should always stay on the lookout for.
 A leather sole delivers the epitome of elegance, with the fine lines and compressed sole matching the sleek lines of a well-designed dress shoe.
-You can’t beat the way that a leather sole matches the shape of your shoe, while their thin nature is equally as appealing.
+You can’t beat the way that a leather sole dress shoe matches the shape of your shoe, while their thin nature is equally as appealing.

 Enhanced Durability Thanks to Layers of Leather

 As extra layers of leather are applied to craft a sole, the strength and durability drastically increase.
-Triple leather soles are known to outlast any form of rubber.
+Triple leather soles are known to outlast any form of rubber sole dress shoes.
 Always look for multiple layers of leather, as the gains are exponential.
 Rubber is quite durable if the correct quality and composition are obtained, but extra layers of leather guarantee a longer-lasting shoe.